How to prevent bad scheduling from ruining your workday

 My software company, which focuses on organizing people’s time, recently surveyed around 6,000 busy professionals across a variety of industries and roles.
 My team and I asked each person how much time they were dedicating, weekly, to managing their calendars.

 On average, people reported spending nearly 20% of their time every week toiling with their schedules.
-That’s basically a full, 8-hours workday just dedicated to the act of playing “calendar Tetris.”
+That’s basically a full, 8-hour workday just dedicated to the act of playing “calendar Tetris.”
 That means that with 230 working days every year (weekdays minus 30 days of vacation), workers are spending 46 of them moving events around.

 So what’s behind the data?
-Any why do we still have calendar fatigue in the age of automation?
+And why do we still have calendar fatigue in the age of automation?
 Let’s talk about what’s causing this toil, what needs to change, and where we go from here.

 More calendars, more problems

-Most busy professionals’ calendar problems come down to two different variable: One calendar for work, and one calendar for life.
+Most busy professionals’ calendar problems come down to two different variables: One calendar for work, and one calendar for life.
 Some more daring individuals opt to keep everything in a single work calendar, but there’s an undeniable benefit in keeping a firewall between the intimate details of your life and your workplace.

-But with this separation of work and life comes a central challenge: if you’re a Google Calendar user, or an Outlook user, or a user of a completely separate platform—it can seem impossible to merge those schedules into a single record.
+But with this separation of work and life comes a central challenge: if you’re a Google Calendar user, or an Outlook user, or an user of a completely separate platform—it can seem impossible to merge those schedules into a single record.
 That means that if you forget to block time on your work calendar for that doctor’s appointment on your personal calendar, you might find yourself sitting on a customer Zoom call instead of tending to your health.

 This problem seems small in theory, but the knock-on effects are intense.
 The Mayo Clinic cited a lack work-life balance as one of the precursors to burnout, and the more your work schedule overruns your personal life, the more likely you are to hit a wall.
 And people struggling with this problem only have one of three pretty bad options: